Captain lieutenant: United Kingdom

 Captain-lieutenant was formerly a rank in the British Army; the senior subaltern rank, above lieutenant and below captain.

 A regiment's field officers – its colonel, lieutenant colonel and major – originally commanded their own companies, as well as carrying out their regimental command duties.

 However, from the 17th century onwards, the colonel increasingly became a patron and ceremonial head instead of an actual tactical commander, with command in the field devolving to the lieutenant colonel.
 This left the colonel's company without a captain.

 The lieutenant of this company thus became its acting captain.
 This state of affairs was formally recognised with the creation of the rank of captain-lieutenant, with its own entry in the table of prices for the purchase of commissions.

 In 1772 captain-lieutenants were granted rank as captains in their regiments and in the Army.
-The rank was abolished sometime in the early 19th century.
+The rank was abolished sometime in the early 19th century in almost all regiments.